Home » 22 BEST THINGS TO DO IN UBUD – The Complete Guide

 Ubud is the spiritual heart of Bali and the centre of arts and crafts.
-The lush nature around Ubud is perfect to escape the busier parts of Bali.
-There are many things to do in Ubud like chasing the Ubud waterfalls, walking through the rice fields, relaxing in a jungle resort and admiring all the different temples and traditional balinese architecture.
+The lush nature around Ubud isperfect to escape the busier parts of the island and to get a real sense of what Bali is about.
+There are many things to do in and around Ubud such as chasing the Ubud waterfalls, doing a rice fields walk, relax in a luxury jungle resort and admiring all the different temples and traditional Balinese architecture.
+But also the centre of Ubud has lots to offer such as the amazing restaurants in Ubud and the many boutique and souvenir shops.
 In this blog post you will find all the best things to do in Ubud!

 Best time to visit Ubud